Choosing Breast Implants: Facts & Fiction in New York City

 When considering breast augmentation, the most frequently asked questions relate to the breast implants themselves.
 What are the types of breast implants?
 Should I choose silicone or saline?
 Are breast implants safe?
-What are the differences in breast implant shape, style, and texture?
+What are the differences in breast implant shape and style?
 How do I choose the best breast implant size?

 Types of Breast Implants: Silicone Gel vs. Saline

-Breast implants are available in a wide variety of shapes, profiles, shell textures, and sizes.
-Breast implants may have combinations of the following characteristics:
+Breast implants are available in a wide variety of shapes, profiles, and sizes.
+Breast implants may have combinations of the following characteristics.

 Breast Implant Fill

-- Highly Cohesive Gel – higher viscosity gel that fills form stable anatomic breast implants (Style 410 breast implants, or Gummy Bear Implants)
+Highly Cohesive Gel – higher viscosity gel that fills form stable anatomic breast implants

 Breast Implant Shape & Size

 The style of breast implants used for breast augmentation is most commonly round.
 A round implant will naturally assume a tear-drop shape when upright, will softly “round” when lying down.
-Highly cohesive, anatomically shaped silicone-filled breast implants (Natrelle Style 410), also known as gummy bear implants, are also excellent breast implants in select individuals that may be less prone to upper pole fullness.
+Anatomically shaped silicone-filled breast implants are an option for select individuals that may be less prone to upper pole fullness.

 The size of breast implants is generally quantified as volume in cubic centimeters, or cc.
 While the volume is indeed important, the most important factors in choosing the final implant size are predicated on your measured breast base dimensions, your skin and soft tissue elasticity, your body shape and proportion, and your desires.
 Choosing the size of breast implants begins during your initial consultation with Dr. Kolker, where he will unite your physical attributes and needs with your desires in the first phase of the breast augmentation planning process.
 This will be further confirmed after a preoperative visit to the office where “sizing exercises” are done, during which volume sizers are tried in a specialized brassiere.
 The final selection will be made based on the breast implant size and profile that create the most beautiful overall breast aesthetics, natural proportion, and balance.